top of page

 Are infants and toddlers too young to learn a Second Language?

-A new study by University of Washington Institute of Learning & Brain Sciences (I-LABSpublished July 17, 2017, is among the first to investigate how babies can learn a second language outside of the home.
+study by University of Washington Institute of Learning & Brain Sciences (I-LABSpublished July 17, 2017, is among the first to investigate how babies can learn a second language outside of the home.
 The researchers, Naja Ferjan Ramirez and Patricia Kuhl, sought to answer a fundamental question: Can babies be taught a second language if they don’t get foreign language exposure at home, and if so, what kind of foreign language exposure, and how much, is needed to spark that learning?

 Ferjan Ramirez said the findings show that even babies from monolingual homes can develop bilingual abilities at this early age.